Mastermindpk/Math-for-ML-AI/README.md

 # Math-for-ML-AI
-Mathematics for machine learning and artificial intelligence Mathematics
+Mathematics for machine learning and artificial intelligence:
+Mathematics
 1-	Scalars, Vectors, and Matrices.
 Tensor; Adding and subtracting matrices.
 Errors when adding scalars, vectors, and matrices in Python.
 2-	Tranpose of a matrix.
 Dot product.